main Welcome Our Stories Other Haunts

 Exteriors

-Our beautiful home - its first incarnation, anyway, was constructed in 1962-63 in the Magnolia Park/Fowler's Harbor section of what became Disneyland's New Orleans Square (in 1966).
+Our beautiful home - its first incarnation, anyway - was constructed in 1962-63 in the Magnolia Park/Fowler's Harbor section of what became Disneyland's New Orleans Square (in 1966).
 The building was originally intended to house an inclusive walk-through attraction in development at the time of construction.
-The exterior concept evolved from vague notions of a "spook house" to be nestled in one of the Main Street, USA alleys, to a New England-style manor meant to house a circular-theater-type attraction.
-This latter idea was inspired by the 1949 animated adaptation of The Legend of Sleepy Hollow.
-As the 1950's progressed, the attraction concept changed.
-Early walk-through concepts included the story of the pirate-sea merchant ("Captain Gore") and his unfortunate bride ("Priscilla"), which most likely inspired the nautical touches on the Mansion's exterior, such as the Captain's Walk atop the roof and the ship-shaped weathervane atop it.
+The exterior concept evolved from vague notions of a "spook house" to be nestled in one of the Main Street, USA alleys, to a New England-style manor house, to the current, existing design you see today in New Orleans Square.
+Early themes for our "haunted mansion" were inspired by concepts as varied as the 1949 animated adaptation of The Legend of Sleepy Hollow, Sarah Winchester's labyrinthine Llanada Villa in San Jose, CA, and a pair of screwball Bob Hope ghost comedies.
+As the 1950's progressed, the attraction evolved rapidly.
+Early walk-through concepts by Ken Anderson ca. 1957 included the story of the pirate-sea merchant ("Captain Gore") and his unfortunate bride ("Priscilla"), which most likely inspired the nautical touches on our Mansion's exterior, such as the Captain's Walk on the roof and the ship-shaped weathervane atop it.

 Early Concept